gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Both strategies can and usually should be combined with `gib.skipTestsForUpstreamModules` and/or `gib.argsForUpstreamModules`.

-Note: _Before_ 3.8, GIB did non have this property and was implicity applying the `impacted` strategy, see also #44.
+Note: _Before_ 3.8, GIB did non have this property and was implicity applying the `impacted` strategy, see also [issue 44](../../issues/44).

 Since: 3.8